zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 checks.
 Github Actions enables you to define workflows in `yaml` files.
 A 'workflow' is a recipe of instructions that you would like to run at a given time.

-`Workflows` can be equipped with triggers that tell it when it should run.
-Triggers can include among others commit on a branch, creates a pull request for a specific branch or when manually triggered from the UI.
+'Workflows' can be equipped with triggers that define when it should run.
+Your workflow could run, for example, when someone makes a commit on a branch, creates a pull request for a specific branch or when manually triggered from the UI.
 Workflows contain one or more 'jobs'.